 Electric blue acaras are omnivores, but they eat mostly a meaty-protein diet.
 In the wild, they feed on crustaceans, insects, or worms.

-In your captivity, you can feed them live foods.
+In your captivity, you can feed them live food.
 Bloodworms, brine shrimps, and earthworms will do.
 You can also give them small insects, just like in their natural environment.

 To keep their diet balanced, it’s important to give them plant-based food as well.
 After all, the blue acaras are omnivores and they enjoy varieties in their food.
 Other foods you can feed them include flaked foods or pellets.